PNNL-Comp-Mass-Spec/Protein-Digestion-Simulator/Readme.md

 ```

 The input file path can contain the wildcard character * and should point to a FASTA file or tab-delimited text file.
+* Gzipped FASTA files are also supported, e.g. E_coli_K12_UniProt.fasta.gz

 Use /F to indicate that the input file is a FASTA file.
-If /F is not used, then the format will be assumed to be FASTA
+If /F is not used, the format will be assumed to be FASTA
-only if the file contains .fasta in the name
+only if the filename ends with .fasta or .fasta.gz

 Use /D to indicate that an in-silico digestion of the proteins should be performed.
 Digestion options must be specified in the Parameter file.